How To Use And Configure WordPress Widgets – Part 3

 You can also create and display a list of items for a specific category, by selecting a link category from the ‘Select Link Category’ drop-down menu …

-As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to the sidebar.
+As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to your sidebar menu.

 How To Add And Configure Widgets In WordPress

-This is the end of section 3 of this series of tutorials on how to use Widgets.
+This is the end of section 3 of this tutorial series on using WordPress widgets.